urakubo/analyses_pips_camkii/README.md

 | **`self.filenames_lammpstrj`**| list/tuple | Filenames of target lammpstrj files. |
 | **`self.filenames_edited`**| list/tuple | Filenames of intermediate data files. |

-The "SpecDatasets" class is a superclass of executable programs.
+The "SpecDatasets" is a superclass of executable programs and all the executable refer the above variables.

-Under documentation...
+### lib/paramters.py
+It defines basic parameters such as “ID versus molecular name“, “the size of lattice space” and so on.
+Defined variables are referred such as p.space.

+### lib/colormap.py
+It defines colormaps.
+We utilized the color universal design for color-blindness.

+### control_board_*.py
+Workspaces.
+They would be further edited based on the requirements of additional simulation and analyses.

+## control_board_example.py